Article written by:

 Director, Restaurant Services

+On April 27, 2020, the second round of funding for the Paycheck Protection Program (PPP) was authorized in the amount of $310 billion.
 This is great news for those who were shut out from the first round of the PPP that authorized $349 billion and dried up within two weeks of being offered.
 This second round is expected to set aside $60 billion for smaller lending facilities to better reach small businesses that are minority-owned and in rural areas.
 In addition, there will be $10 billion for grants under the Emergency Economic Injury Disaster Loan program and $50 billion for loans under the same program.
 If you recall, these programs also ran out of funding in the last week.

 What you need to do now